-DAI leads a consortium of partners who work together to deliver the TDDA programme across our six focus countries.
+DAI leads a consortium of partners who work together to deliver the TDDA programme across our five focus countries.

 French NGO Fondation Mérieux (FM) is dedicated to building health system capacity in developing countries, boosting local diagnostic capabilities and strengthening surveillance, alert systems and responses to infectious disease epidemics.
 It leads and funds large laboratory networks in West Africa (RESOLAB) and the international lab research group, GABRIEL.
 FM works hand-in-hand with WHO AFRO, building capacity in seven West African countries.

 A core partner in our programme, FM provides TDDA with a network of laboratory and diagnostic staff and infrastructure, including mobile labs.
 It supports capacity-building in our focus countries, helping them to achieve WHO’s International Health Regulations (IHR) standards, and improve surveillance so that health planning and action become more data-driven.